What is Business Email Compromise and how can you prevent it?

 3. False invoice schemes

-Scammers pose as suppliers and submit fake invoices or request changes to payment details.
-These attacks often target accounts payable departments and exploit the routine nature of vendor payments.
+Scammers pose as a supplier and submit a fake invoice or request a change to payment details.
+Accounts payable teams are the usual target, and the routine nature of vendor payments works in the attacker's favor.

 4. Attorney impersonation